This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 How to Make Bread and Butter Pickles

-There are five steps to canning bread and butter pickles:
+There are 5 steps to canning bread and butter pickles:

-Step 3: Create the pickling brine.
-In a medium saucepan, add the vinegar, water, sugar, turmeric, cloves, celery seed, mustard seed, red pepper flakes, and canning salt.
-Place over low heat and bring to a simmer.
+Step 3: Create the pickling brine – In a medium saucepan, add the vinegar, water, sugar, turmeric, cloves, celery seed, mustard seed, and red pepper flakes.
+Bring to a boil, then reduce to a simmer to keep the brine warm.

-Step 4: Pack the jars.
-Add the cucumbers to sterilized jars, packing them snuggly, leaving about ½-inch of headspace.
-After they’re packed, pour the brine over each jar, maintaining the ½-inch headspace.
+Step 4: Pack the jars – Pack the cucumbers and onions in sterilized jars, leaving about ½-inch of headspace.
+Then, pour the brine over each jar, maintaining the ½-inch headspace.
 Inspect each jar for air bubbles.
 If one is discovered, use a knife to slightly agitate the pickles, releasing the air bubbles to the surface.
 Use a paper towel dampened with hot, sterilized water to wipe the rims of the jars.
 Place cleaned lids on top.
 Tighten down with rings to fingertip tightness.

-Step 5: Seal the jars with a hot water bath.
-Bring a pot of water with a bottom rack to a boil.
+Step 5: Water bath – Bring a pot of water with a bottom rack to a boil.
 Add in the jars, ensuring they’re covered by 1 inch of water.
 Bring it back to a boil and cook based on USDA altitude time guidelines shown below.
 Remove from the pot and let sit for 12 to 24 hours.
 Remove the rings and check for proper sealing.
 If the lid is indented down and the lid is snug, the jar is shelf-stable.
 Store in a cool, dark place.
 Refrigerate after opening.

 Each altitude can require a different processing time.
 I’m located between 0 and 1,000 feet above sea level.
 If you are at a different elevation, make sure to check the USDA Canning Guide for your processing time: